evkx/evkx.github.io/content/models/jaguar/i-pace/I-Pace_EV400/_index.md

 ## Infotainment

-One type of sound system is available for the Jaguar I-Pace EV400.
-With the , you get NULL speakers with a max system output of  watts.
+You can choose between two sound systems on the Jaguar I-Pace EV400.
+With the Meridian Sound System, you get 11 speakers with a max system output of 400 watts.
+With the Meridian 3D Surround, you get 16 speakers with a max system output of 750 watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Jaguar I-Pace EV400 supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.